vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - Create multimodal Ai tools - text, images, pdf
 - Chat histories are not saved
 - Built to be transparent - easy to audit the code
+- No need to use the command line.
+Simply double click a file to launch the app in your browser.

 <br>